 We recently supported two large international brands in France and Germany on head to head tests against a large retargeting competitor.
 Each had their own attribution methodology, heavily skewed towards last click, but were open to measuring the incremental value that each side of the test delivered.
 And the results were as unequivocal as they were consistent: the competitor had higher last click results but when you compared the progression in spend of each side of the cookie pool, the results changed completely.
 Our pool clearly had increased their spend in comparison with the other half of the cookie split.
 Being able to demonstrate the value of our approach led to further marketing investment in this channel from the brands involved.

 So, can we estimate how much actual value programmatic media delivers?
-The answer is yes, and we recently helped a large travel client in Germany to do just that.
+The answer is yes, and we recently helped a client in Europe to do just that.
 The client held back a small portion of their customers from programmatic media, while continuing to expose all their other media channels to these customers.
 That enabled them to isolate the impact of our retargeting executions by comparing the spend between the groups who did and did not receive programmatic advertising.
 And the results again were unequivocal: the exposed customers made 19% more purchases, creating 16% more revenue.
 On the basis of these results, the brand scaled up their programmatic budgets.

 If last click isn’t the solution for your display campaigns then, what is?
 The simple answer is to utilize display media to actually influence customer behaviour throughout the entire customer journey.
 You can leverage a multi-touch attribution partner or deploy more advanced holdout executions that will allow you to better understand the actual incremental impact display media is having in combination with your other digital channels.
 Work with your programmatic media partner to ensure your strategy manages to assess the real impact that display media is having on your brand and its customers – and for that, you need to focus on more than just one click.